 Instructions

 - Once combined, press protein dough mixture into a parchment paper lined 8x8 square baking pan.
+Note: the harder you pack down your dough the more likely the bars will be to stick together!

 - If using chocolate coating- melt your chocolate chips with coconut oil in a double boiler over low heat, OR place in a microwave safe bowl and melt in increments of 30 seconds, stirring between.

 - Drizzle or spread chocolate over the dough.
 Freeze until the chocolate hardens or the dough sets (about 2 hours).
-Cut into 10 equal sized bars and store in the freezer.
+Cut into 12 equal sized bars and store in the freezer.